Flat connections at infinity on knot surgery manifolds: Flat connections at infinity

-For example, for $\pm1/r$-surgeries on the trefoil knot the degree is 1 and there is no degeneracy, however, for a general torus knot this number can be arbitrarily large.
-Now if we take into account singular points \eqref{eq:singular points} and the surgery condition, we can write the conjectural refinement of the $\rm{SL}(2,\mathbb{C})$ Casson invariant (compare with \cite{boden2006sl}) which takes into account flat connections at infinity:\footnote{It would be very interesting to extend this conjecture beyond torus knot surgeries -- we leave this for future research.}
+If we take into account singular points \eqref{eq:singular points} and the surgery condition, we can write the conjectural refinement of the $\rm{SL}(2,\mathbb{C})$ Casson invariant (compare with \cite{boden2006sl}) which takes into account flat connections at infinity:\footnote{It would be very interesting to extend this conjecture beyond torus knot surgeries -- we leave this for future research.}

 \paragraph{} In the remaining part of the paper, we will test the above approaches for a class of torus and double twist knots (for the latter, though, the integration domain is not simply connected and a more precise refinement is required -- we thus resort to the first approach only).